ActaRom-4°, 26:6:2-3: What’s beyond the Etruscan bridge? (2024)

 ActaRom-4° , Open Access / 2024-01-23

-Opuscula 14 is published with open access.
-Printed edition distributed by Eddy.se AB.
-Also available at Amazon.com, Adlibris, and Bokus.
-View volume at ERIH PLUS.
+Opuscula is published by the Swedish Institutes at Athens and Rome, with the aid of a grant from the Swedish Research Council.
+Distributed by Eddy.se AB.
+View journal at ERIH PLUS.
+All content available with open access.
 The cisterns of the Bisti promontory at Hermione.
 With a preliminary description of the Roman aqueduct By Patrik Klingborg (Swedish Institute at Athens, Greece) Abstract This article reports the findings of the fieldwork exploring the cisterns at the Bisti promontory of Hermione, executed as part of a collaboration between the Ephorate of Antiquities of the Argolid and the Swedish Institute at Athens.
 In order to better understand the function of the cisterns within the water supply system, the article begins by presenting an overview of existing water resources in the area, primarily the naturally occurring sources and the city’s 2nd-century AD Roman aqueduct.
 Following this the study describes the remains of the 14 potential cisterns on the Bisti.
 Based on the empirical material the similarities and contrasts between these are explored, as well as what they can tell us about the history and life in ancient Hermione.
-In particular, the article suggests that the presence of the cisterns contributes to our understanding of the urban fabric of the city, and reveals important information about when…
+In particular, the article suggests that the presence of the cisterns contributes to our understanding of…

 ActaRom-4°, 54: Carthage (2002–2017)

 Published by the Swedish Institute of Classical Studies in Rome.
-Volumes published 2007 and earlier distributed by Astrom Editions.
-Volumes published 2008 and later distributed by Eddy.se AB.
+Distributed by Astrom Editions and Eddy.se AB.
 Carthage Vol. 1.
 Carthage I. Results of the Swedish excavations 1979–1983.
-A Roman bath in Carthage Available for purchase at Astrom Editions, Amazon.com, and Amazon.de.
-By Cathrine Gerner Hansen.
-With foreword by Birgitta Sander and Carl-Gustaf Styrenius and contributions by Serge Lancel and Gudrun Anselm This volume contains the architectural descriptions and analyses of the ruin found by the Swedish Mission to Carthage, SMC, during 1979–1980 within the Unesco programme Pour Sauver Carthage.
+A Roman bath in Carthage By Cathrine Gerner Hansen.
+With foreword by Birgitta Sander and Carl-Gustaf Styrenius and contributions by Serge Lancel and Gudrun Anselm Abstract This volume contains the architectural descriptions and analyses of the ruin found by the Swedish Mission to Carthage, SMC, during 1979–1980 within the Unesco programme Pour Sauver Carthage.
 An archaeological report will follow.
 The main plot, Site A, which was placed at the disposition of the SMC is located at the foot of the northern incline of Byrsa in the triangle between avenue de la Republique (now avenue de I’ Amphitheatre) and rue Mendes France.
 Since the excavations were established on the highest point of the saddle between the two Carthaginian heights Byrsa and Juno it was entirely unexpected when the remains of a Roman bath complex were revealed.
 The finds essentially confirm Saumagne’s theories regarding the layout of Roman Carthage.
-The main and best preserved remains,…
+The main and best preserved remains, labelled Complex II, were part of lnsula 101 E making up the corner between the Cardo I E and…